git-game/git-game/README.md

 your knowledge of git commands.

 NOTE: Any executables in this game were compiled in linux.
-Thus, are unlikely to work on other platforms.
+Therefore, they are unlikely to work on other platforms.

 NOTE: All branches and tags are lowercase, unless